 At eProvided, as data recovery specialists, we see computers affected by power surges.
-Likewise, people worry about data on their tablets, microSD’s, smartphones and cellphones.
+Likewise, people worry about the data on their tablets, microSD’s, smartphones, and cellphones.
 Above all, they don’t expect their data to disappear forever.
-In some circumstances,’ hardware can become so damaged it affects the storage components.
+In some circumstances,’ hardware can become so damaged that it affects the storage components.
 Generally, your data should remain safe.
 But, did you save your data or photos regularly?
 The best advice, always have surge protection, and disconnect your computer or plugged-in storage devices during a lightning storm.
-Smartphones and cellphones can also be damaged while charging due to lighting strikes.
+Smartphones and cellphones can also be damaged while charging due to lightning strikes.

 When hard drives and USB drives suffer a power surge, their printed circuit boards are typically damaged.
 Surges stop hard drives from spinning properly.
 Sometimes the surge can be strong enough to damage the read/write heads.
-Newer external USB sticks and flash media drives are effected at the NAND flash level.
+Newer external USB sticks and flash media drives are affected at the NAND flash level.
 Controllers that tell the data how to speak to the computer are shorted.
-As data recovery specialists, we can help save your work no matter which type of device you own and no matter which circumstance it experienced.
+As data recovery specialists, we can help save your work no matter what type of device you own or the circumstances it experienced.

 Power Surge Damage to Hard Drive.